maheshjothi/zoho-crm-sync-tool/README.md

   `expirytime` bigint(20) NOT NULL
 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

-3. Run the command "composer update" to get the vendor folder updated
+3. Goto to the project root folder and run the command "composer update" to get the vendor folder updated

 4. Open the command prompt and run the command "php artisan migrate".